-The Division of Developmental Disabilities has determined that service quality could be enhanced and participants could be better protected through the establishment of a statewide network of approximately forty (40) Human Rights Councils (HRC's).
+The Department of Behavioral Health and Developmental Disabilities has determined that service quality could be enhanced and participants better protected through the establishment of a statewide network of approximately forty (40) Human Rights Councils (HRC's).
+All issues heard by the HRC are to receive follow-up with documentation of resolution.

 The role of the councils is to provide independent oversight as a local intermediary structure in matters related to the rights of citizens with developmental disabilities who reside in the state of Georgia.
-Examples of types of issues/concerns to be reviewed by HRC's include: mistreatment, abuse, neglect, exploitation, misuse of medications, restraints and behavioral programs and interventions.
-Volunteer membership is to include medical professionals, pharmacist/medication experts, self advocates, other advocates, parents, other family members, law enforcement personnel, business people, and representatives of faith-based organizations.
-All issues heard by the HRC are to receive follow-up with documentation of resolution.
+Examples of types of issues or concerns to be reviewed by HRC's include: mistreatment, abuse, neglect, exploitation, misuse of medication, restrains and behavioral programs and interventions.
+Volunteer membership is to include medical professionals, pharmacists/medication experts, self advocates, other advocates, parents, other family members, law enforcement personnel, business people, and representatives of faith-based organizations.

-All providers must follow the requirements of Department of Human Resources Rules and Regulations Chapter 290-4-9- Client Rights.
-A copy of Chapter 290-4-9 may be found on the Rules and Regulations by Georgia Secretary of State website...http//:rules.sos.state.ga.us.gov.
+All providers must follow the requirements of Department of Behavioral Health and Developmental Disabilities rules and regulations chapter 290-4-9: client rules.
+A copy of said chapter may be found on the Rules and Regulations by Georgia Secretary of State website: http://:rules.sos.state.ga.gov.